Aiue/collector/README.md

 ## Usage
 The script is intended to run as a daemon over a long period of time.
 Other uses may be possible, but would not be advised without proper modifications.

+When running alongside pywb, it is assumed that pywb has been configured to use automatic index updating.
+The purpose is twofold: stay out of pywb's venv, and don't trigger index rebuilds too frequently.

 A few basic configuration options are housed at the beginning of the script.
 I will choose not to describe them here for the time being, as they should hopefully do that well enough themselves.

 The domains to be searched should be listed in [domains.txt](domains.txt), which will be expected to be a plaintext file.
 Separate domain entries with a newline.
 By request, the script will prioritise finish searching all archives for one domain, letting the domain's history be completed.